cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * By the end of fourth year, patient no longer met diagnostic criteria for PTSD or DID
 * Patient's coherence of mind improved from 1.5 to 8.5 on AAI and reflective capacity from –1 to 8.5 on Reflective Functioning Scale

-**Patient's Experience**:

-* Less aware but more aware of being less aware after a year of internal change
-* Feels vulnerable to shifts in awareness, context-dependent
-* Difficulty dealing with hopeless situations
-* Derives satisfaction from being helpful and feeling good about herself in these moments
-* Struggles to be present and helpful when not in an aware state and facing her own loss
-* Connection explored between current situation and dealing with family members' deaths at work

-**Therapist's Interventions**:

-* Acknowledges partial loss of awareness, not complete
-* Explores connection between patient's experience and professional experiences
-* Draws from general principles of treatment model to guide choices and considerations
-* Applies specific interventions as warranted by the moment with the patient.

-### PART V TREATMENT GUIDE AND EXPECTED OUTCOMES CHAPTER 14 A Step-by-Step Treatment Guide
+## PART V TREATMENT GUIDE AND EXPECTED OUTCOMES

-**Part V: Treatment Guide and Expected Outcomes**

-**Chapter 14: A Step-by-Step Treatment Guide**
+## CHAPTER 14 A Step-by-Step Treatment Guide

 **Preparation for Treatment**